alexferrer17/HireRight-Challange/README.md

 $ pip install selenium

-Install Google Crome for the Cromedriver.exe
+Install Google Crome for the cromedriver.exe